HE-Arc/BeerReviews/README.md

 Specifications available in the wiki !

-PowerPoint available in documents !
+PowerPoint available in documents folder !

 ### Deployment :